pivot-access-ltd/bma-offline-docs/src/how-to-use-storage-tags-5232.md

 To view all tags associated with partitions on a given machine:

-To view all tags associated with block devices on a given machine:

 1. Select *Machines*.

 2. Select the machine you want to examine.